 When thinking about such ideas, it is important to start by thinking about what an addiction actually is, as addiction is a very complex disorder, and so it is important to consider such things as: what is the difference between a habit and an addiction, is there a link between…Read More

-Sleep is really important, we spend one-third of ours lives asleep.
+Sleep is really important; we spend one-third of our lives asleep.
 It is vital for better mental and physical health.
-We recognise this importance at Asana Lodge so we are exploring all the different aspects of life sleep is beneficial for.
+We recognise this importance at Asana Lodge, so we are exploring all the different aspects of life that sleep is beneficial.
 Mental health and sleep are entwined, with mental…Read More